keajs/kea-docs/docs/meta/logic.md

    which doesn't do much.
 3. **Mounted**.
 Once a logic is built, it can be mounted.
 This means attaching its the `reducers` to Redux, making its `selectors` actually point to a `value` in the store, registering all `listeners` handlers, firing all `afterMount` events, and so on.

-If you use Kea with React though [hooks](/docs/react/), logic is mounted automatically.
-When all components that use a `logic` are removed from React's tree, that `logic` will be unmounted automatically.

 ## Mounting and Unmounting